 - The marriage came first, and it should still be there after the kids are grown and gone

-- Kids don't come first, the marriage does (that doesn't mean you ever totally ignore the kids)
+- Kids don't come first, the marriage does (that doesn't mean you ever ignore the kids)

 - All parents should take time for themselves, dating, shopping alone or with a friend, adult activities, etc.

 - It's never "your kid" or "my kid" - always "our" kid.
-Even if you're divorced.
+Parent as a team, even if you're divorced.